qubic/integration/Partners/tx-based-use-case.md

 ## Withdraw Workflow
-To do withdraws you can either use a plain transaction or the send many sc.
+To do withdraws you can either use a plain transaction or the send many smart contract.
-The plain transaction is limited to one transaction per hot wallet.
-With the send many sc you can withdraw to up to 25 clients in one transaction.

 ### Plain Transaction
+This transaction is feeless and limited to one transaction per hot wallet.
-This transaction is feeless, follow the process from [Create, sign, send and verify a transaction](#create-sign-send-and-verify-a-transaction)
+Follow the process from [Create, sign, send and verify a transaction](#create-sign-send-and-verify-a-transaction)

 ### Qutil/Send Many Smart Contract
-The fee for using the Smart Contract is `10` Qubic.
+The fee for using the Smart Contract is `10` Qubic and allows to withdraw to up to 25 clients in a single transaction.

 A send many smart contract invocation is a qubic transaction with some specific settings.